OS2mo/os2mo/docs/src/guides/adfs-rbac-setup.md

     The guide also requires OS2mo and Keycloak to have been set up with RBAC enabled on your servers.

-This guide will help you configure AD and ADFS with the necessary groups for role-based access control (RBAC) in OS2mo.
+This guide will help you configure AD and ADFS with the necessary groups and attribute mappings for role-based access control (RBAC) in OS2mo.
 During installation, we will create the necessary groups in Active Directory, and map the membership of those groups as claims in ADFS when authenticating with OS2mo.

+We also map the user GUID to OS2mo, so we are able to correlate the logged in user with an employee in OS2mo.
+This is necessary for the 'owner' role.

 ## Adding groups to AD